Getting to Production with Additive Manufacturing

 • Powder-bed fusion

-Traditional 3D printing, like fused filament fabrication (FFF), creates 3D objects out of filaments.
-More modern 3D printing technologies like stereolithography (SLA) utilize UV light sources and resins to produce durable objects with high functionality.
+Hobbyists often use FFF 3D printers to create 3D objects out of filaments.
+3D printing technologies like stereolithography (SLA) and the Digital Light Synthesis™ (DLS™) process utilize UV light sources and liquid resins to produce durable objects with high functionality.
+These technologies can make stronger, more sophisticated industrial components, automotive parts, dental applications, and consumer products.

 Why Additive Manufacturing with Carbon Is a Cut Above the Rest